20. Phased Arrays with Phaser¶

 Monopulse beam diagram showing two beams and the sum beam

 We then take both the sum and difference (a.k.a. delta) of these two beams digitally, which means we must use two digital channels of the Phaser, making this a hybrid array approach (although you could certainly do the sum and difference in analog with custom hardware).
-The sum beam will equate to a beam centered at the current angle of arrival estimate, as shown above, which means this beam can be used for demod/decoding the signal of interest.
+The sum beam will equate to a beam centered at the current angle of arrival estimate, as shown above, which means this beam can be used for demodulation/decoding the signal of interest.
 The delta beam, as we will call it, is harder to visualize, but it will have a null at the angle of arrival estimate.
-We can use the ratio between the sum beam and delta beam (refered to as the error) to perform our tracking.
+We can use the ratio between the sum beam and delta beam (referred to as the error) to perform our tracking.
 This process is best explained with a short Python snippet; recall that the rx() function returns a batch of samples from both channels, so in the code below data[0] is the first channel of the Pluto (first set of four Phaser elements) and data[1] is the second channel (second set of four elements).
 In order to create two beams, we will steer each of the two sets separately.
 We can calculate the sum, delta, and error as follows:

 data = phaser.sdr.rx()